lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

    - Other commands
 4. CPU usage
 5. LSDj Version Overclock differrence

-[NOTE: This guide as for now is a bit unfinished, and multiple examples are comming very soon]
+[NOTE: This guide as for now is a bit unfinished, and multiple examples are coming very soon]

 ## History and the Benefits of Overclocking Nowadays